Causal inference for calibrated scaling interventions on time-to-event processes: Efficiency theory for estimation

-This section presents results on inference for targeted substitution estimators.
-First, Theorem~\ref{thm:eff:estimator:alpha:fixed} establishes asymptotic linearity of a targeted estimator for the parameter $\Psi_x^{a,\alpha}(P)$ at a fixed $\alpha >0$ under standard nuisance rate and empirical process conditions.
-Next, Lemmas \ref{lemma:eff:estimator:alpha:fixed}--\ref{lemma:eff:estimator:alpha:mediation} study estimators for the different calibrated parameters $\alpha(P)$.
+Below we provide the main inferential results for targeted substitution estimators for both \(\alpha\)-fixed parameters $\Psi_x^{a,\alpha}(P)=\EE_{P^{a,\alpha}}[N^x(\tau)]$, for $x\in\{1,z\}$, calibrated parameters $\alpha(P)$ obtained by inverting the map $\alpha\mapsto\Psi_z^{a,\alpha}(P)$, and composite parameters $\Psi_1^{a,\alpha(P)}(P)$ obtained by plugging $\alpha(P)$ into the outcome functional.
+These results are turned into operational estimators in Section \ref{sec:TMLE:estimation}, where we describe a targeted maximum likelihood estimation approach.
+Below, Theorem~\ref{thm:eff:estimator:alpha:fixed} first establishes asymptotic linearity of a targeted estimator for the parameter $\Psi_x^{a,\alpha}(P)$ at a fixed $\alpha >0$ under standard nuisance rate and empirical process conditions.
+Next, Lemma \ref{lemma:eff:estimator:alpha:fixed} studies estimation for calibrated parameters $\alpha(P)$.
 Finally, Theorem~\ref{thm:eff:estimator:composite} establishes asymptotic linearity of the targeted estimator for the composite parameter $\Psi_1^a(P) = \Psi_1^{a,\alpha(P)}(P)$.
 A brief comment on variance estimation follows the theorems.
-Below we first collect relevant assumptions.
+Proofs are given in Supplementary Appendix F.